Vietnam.vn - Nền tảng quảng bá Việt Nam

 On March 13, speaking before the British House of Lords, Communications Minister Stephen Parkinson said that the Conservative Government will amend the draft law to prevent foreign governments from owning domestic media corporations.

-He announced the decision amid concerns that a joint venture company owned by UAE Vice President Mansour bin Zayed Al Nahyan wants to own 75% of the shares of the Daily Telegraph and Spectator magazine.
+He announced the decision amid concerns about a joint venture company owned by UAE Vice President Mansour bin Zayed Al Nahyan that wants to own 75% of the shares of the Daily Telegraph and Spectator magazine.

 RedBird IMI, a joint venture between US firm RedBird Capital and UAE-based International Media Investments, struck a £1.2bn deal with TGM's owners last November.